Protecting marine ecosystems

 The EPO, with the support of WWF’s national and regional offices, is advocating and intervening at the EU level to hold both the Commission and Member States accountable for promoting and coherently delivering on ecosystem-based marine and biodiversity policy targets, including Aichi Target 11 and the achievement of good environmental status (GES) for all EU waters by 2020.
 This work involves sharing best practices and lessons learned from high performing national, European and global plans that already exist, while providing guidelines to improve where needed.

-Currently, the roles of environmental protection and European fisheries are absent from MSP discussions, leaving plans lacking in a holistic and sustainable approach for effective marine management.
+Currently, the roles of environmental protection and European fisheries are largely left out of MSP discussions, resulting in plans that are lacking in holistic and sustainable approaches for effective marine management.
 Important components of marine ecosystems must be safeguarded both inside and outside an ecologically coherent and well-managed network of Marine Protected Areas (MPA).
 As the safety net of Europe’s marine ecosystems, this network of MPAs must cover at least 10% of Europe’s marine environment by 2020, with a path to 30% effective protection by 2030.
 Work in this sector is of paramount importance to achieve the EU’s objective of good environmental status of Europe’s marine waters by 2020.

 European seas that are thriving and full of life are those guided by ecosystem-based MSPs and that contribute to a sustainable Blue Economy in which critical marine habitats are properly protected through MPA networks.
 Action is required from the EU institutions to deliver across the spectrum, from national MSPs that are ecosystem-based, down to co-management of local MPAs.